benvaljean/benvaljean.github.io/_posts/2010-03-29-Disk_Partition_alignment_(Linux).markdown

 ### How to create partitions that are aligned

-Use fdisk: \'replace /dev/hda1 as applicable\'
+Use fdisk: *replace /dev/hda1 as applicable*

 -   `fdisk /dev/hda1`
 -   `n` create a new partition